57blocks/Stellar-AutoAction/cli/README.md

 # AutoAction CLI

-The CLI for AutoAction tasks: `st3llar`
+The CLI for AutoAction tasks: `autoaction`

 ## Commands